CMecrow/CM-Project-2/README.md

 ## User Stories
 - ### First time user
-  - A first time visitor should be able to identify the purpose of the site through site name / any text imediately present.
+  - A first time visitor should be able to identify the purpose of the site through site name / any text immediately present.
   - A first time visitor should be able to find easy access to further information about the site, in this case via the help button.
   - A first time visitor should be instantly able to interact with the site and have the site display a responsiveness and an indication to the user that their actions have had an effect.
   - A first time visitor should be able to see which parts of the site they're able to interact with.